 Don't Delay!
 If you would like to start your PPI Claim against Bank of Scotland, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Bank of Scotland, PPI may have been attached to a customer's policy by Bank of Scotland, in some cases without their knowledge.
 Bank of Scotland may have declined a credit application if PPI was refused by the customer.

 Bank of Scotland PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Bank of Scotland.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Bank of Scotland, and this was not explained to you at the point of sale, then you would be due compensation from Bank of Scotland.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Bank of Scotland, and this was not revealed to you at the point of sale, then you would be due compensation from Bank of Scotland.